JuniorBecari10/Nebula/README.md

-# Assembly-Functions
+# Asmine

-Functions to use while programming in Assembly (nasm, x32)
+A simple library for Assembly programming in Linux environments. <br />
+It supports both x32 and x64 architectures.